udacity/cd14706-Azure-AgenticAI-C3-Classroom/lesson-3-implementing-agent-state-management-with-python/demo/README.md

 # Sports Analyst Agent State Management with State Machine Demo

-This demo extends the previous lessons by implementing comprehensive agent state management with a finite state machine for sports analysis.
+This demo implements comprehensive agent state management with a finite state machine for sports analysis.
 It demonstrates how to track agent context and progress across interactions, manage state transitions, and maintain conversation flow for sports fans.

 ## What This Demo Covers

 - **State Machine Design**: Implementing a finite state machine with clear phases for sports analysis
-- **State Transitions**: Managing transitions between different agent states
+- **State Transitions with History**: Managing transitions with history tracking and trigger recording
 - **Context Tracking**: Maintaining conversation context and sports requirements
-- **Progress Monitoring**: Tracking data completeness and tool execution
+- **Progress Monitoring**: Tracking data completeness, tool execution, and phase durations
+- **Transition History**: Complete audit trail of state changes with timestamps and triggers
 - **Issue Resolution**: Handling problems and edge cases systematically
+- **State Snapshots**: Real-time debugging and monitoring of agent state
 - **Pydantic Validation**: Structured outputs with validated sports data

 ## Key Features